 Why Setting Accurate Sales Quotas is Worth It

 Effective sales quotas are more than just stepping stones to your next big milestone achievement.
-While they seem simple and miniscule in the grand scheme, they can help you and your team deliver excellent customer experiences so you can generate more revenue.
+While they seem simple and minuscule in the grand scheme, they can help you and your team deliver excellent customer experiences that lead to more revenue.

-They serve countless other purposes as well, including things like:
+They serve countless other purposes as well, including:

 - Keeping your team accountable